What is Binge Eating Disorder?

 • Creative and Movement-Based Therapies: Express yourself through art, movement, and recreational activities that promote a mind-body connection.

-• Affirming, Inclusive Environment: We specialize in serving LGBTQ+ individuals in a safe, understanding space—our team is trained in culturally competent care.
+• Affirming and Inclusive Environment: We provide a safe and understanding setting for all identities, supported by a team trained in culturally competent care.

 • Therapy Dog Companions: Service dogs are on-site to provide comfort and support throughout your treatment experience.